siemens/pydcc/README.md

 verify_dcc_xml_file()
 ```

-Is the DCC signed?
+Retruns True, if the DCC was signed?
 ```python
 is_signed()
 ```

-Is DCC signature valid?
+Retruns True, if DCC signature valid?
 ```python
 is_signature_valid()
 ```

-Return calibration date (endPerformanceDate)
+Returns calibration date as datetime object.
+Note that the DCC defines the start date (beginPerformanceDate) and the end date (endPerformanceDate) of calibration.
+The date retured by this API reffers to the end of calibration (endPerformanceDate).
 ```python
 calibration_date()
 ```

-Return number of days since calibration (endPerformanceDate).
-Usefull for checking against your quality management system requirements.
+Returns the number of days since calibration (endPerformanceDate).
+This function was designed for checking the calibration date against the requirements of a quality management system (QMS).
+A QMS may define a maximum number of days until a device has to be calibrated.
 ```python
 days_since_calibration()
 ```